-Keeping Children Safe in Education September 2020, which is the statutory guidance for Schools and Colleges.
+Keeping Children Safe in Education September 2021, which is the statutory guidance for Schools and Colleges.

-Working Together to Safeguard Children 2013, further revised July 2018, which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
+Working Together to Safeguard Children July 2018, which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
 This guidance applies in its entirety to all schools.